martiabr/putti-plotter-plot/spacestation/README.md

 - [ ] Quadtree grid
 - [ ] Way to only sample a subset of all structure types.
 Otherwise things will look very chaotic.
 E.g. there is a 20% chance of having inflatable capsule as an option for a drawing, but a separate prob for actually drawing it when picking the next structure to add.
 Another example would to be only pick n out of m solar panel types for one drawing, again to make the single drawing more cohesive.
 - [ ] limit certain parameters (solar panels especially) to be sketch-wide instead of sampled for every module
+- [ ] Option to not draw "loose" connectors

+Modules:
 - [x] double panel variation with more beams, probably just as prob in same class
 - [x] docking bay
 - [x] square capsule with big window/docking bay?